US shutdown sparks bitter blame game

 The Democrats blame him for rejecting bipartisan compromise proposals.

+Negotiations in both houses of Congress continued on Saturday, Senate Republican leader Mitch McConnell said the chamber would be back in session on Sunday to try to end the impasse.

-Both the Republican and Democrat congressional leaders say they will keep talking, and the White House budget chief has expressed optimism that a resolution will be found soon.
+The White House budget chief has expressed optimism that a resolution will be found before Monday.

-But hundreds of thousands of federal workers are facing the prospect of no work and shuttered offices on Monday morning.
+But if not, hundreds of thousands of federal workers face the prospect of no work and shuttered offices at the start of the working week.

 The last government shutdown was in 2013, and lasted for 16 days.